 Some Queensland Councils (e.g. Brisbane City Council and Gold Coast City Council) fund a Council Cabs service for residents.
-City of Gold Coast has been providing this service for several years4.
+City of Gold Coast has been providing this service for several years2.
 The service is an affordable transport option for older residents unable to drive or use public transport to travel to their medical facilities and local shopping centre for a minimal fee.

 The benefits are wide ranging.
-An extension of this service to other councils throughout South East Queensland and into regional Queensland would help to spread the benefits to individuals who might not get out in the community.
+An extension of this service to other councils throughout South-East Queensland and into regional Queensland would help to spread the benefits to individuals who might not get out in the community.
 National Seniors would welcome any moves by the Queensland Government to facilitate the roll out the Council Cabs service across Queensland.

-4. Continue the Taxi Subsidy Scheme (TSS) beyond 30 June 2020 for seniors with disabilities or mobility impairments who are not NDIS participants
+4. Continue the Taxi Subsidy Scheme (TSS) beyond 31 October 2022 for seniors with disabilities or mobility impairments who are not NDIS participants

 The TSS subsidises taxi travel to the amount of half of the total fare, up to a maximum of \$25 per trip for people with severe disabilities.
-The Queensland government recently announced an extension of the TSS to 30 June 2020 for eligible NDIS participants to assist the transition to the NDIS5.

-Unfortunately, there are many older people with severe disabilities who are not currently eligible for the NDIS.
+The Queensland government announced an extension of the TSS to 31 October 2022 for eligible NDIS participants to assist the transition to the NDIS3.
+While National Seniors welcomes the Queensland Government's confirmation that eligible NDIS participants can access the TSS until appropriate transport support arrangements are in place, up to 31 October 2022, there are many older people with severe disabilities who are not currently eligible for the NDIS.
 Individuals who are disabled after the age of 65, for example, are not eligible for NDIS services.
-Continuation of the TSS beyond 30 June 2020 for older people without NDIS support will ensure these people's needs are not neglected.
+Continuation of the TSS beyond 31 October 2022 for older people without NDIS support in line with people on NDIS support will ensure these people's needs are not neglected.
 Ideally the subsidy should be indexed annually in line with increases in taxi fares.